rebelsky/csc207c/_readings/designing-data-structures.md

 The LIA Approach to data structure design
 -----------------------------------------

-When we've completed our ADT analysis using the PUM approach, we should know three things about the ADT:
+When we've completed our ADT analysis using the SAM approach, we should know three things about the ADT:

-* The primary *philosophy* of the ADT.
+* The primary *strategy* of the ADT.
 That is, what are the primary organizing principles?
 We might say that we have an organization in which we refer to values by numeric index, that we have an organization in which it is easy to add or remove values, that there is a known order in which we will visit values (perhaps specified by the client programmer, perhaps an implicit order), and so on and so forth.
-* Some *use cases* that show how the ADT might be used.
-One important aspect of use cases is that they also tell you how often certain methods are likely to be used.
+* Some *applications* that show how the ADT might be used.
+One important aspect of applications is that they also tell you how often certain methods are likely to be used.
   Such information is quite valuable when we start to implement the ADT, as we will want to make sure that the implementations of